sbali10/redis-ha-helm/README.md

-High available redis helmchart to use in ZT POC.
+High available redis helm chart to use in ZT.